krrishghindanii/krrishghindanii/README.md

 # Hey there!
 This is Krrish.
 Nice to meet you! 👋

-**💻 I am a Web Developer, Researcher, and a Tennis Player**
+**💻 I am a Data Analyst, Web Developer, Researcher, and a Tennis Player**

-I'm a freshman majoring in Data Science at the University of San Francisco.
-I am also a web developer, researcher, and competitive tennis player, building my version of the digital world one step at a time.
-All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
-All the projects that I have worked on are published on my GitHub.
+I'm a freshman at the University of San Francisco, majoring in Data Science with a strong interest in Economics and Quantitative Research.
+I build data-driven solutions and web applications from the ground up — from system design and development to deploying real-world problem-solving tools.

+On GitHub, you’ll find a portfolio of my work across data science projects, algorithmic research, and full-stack web development.
+I am passionate about leveraging statistics, machine learning, and quantitative methods to create insights and impact.

+When I’m not coding or analyzing data, you’ll find me competing on the tennis court!!

 ## 🔧 Skills & Interests